All stories

 The signs often show up gradually.
 Posture starts to round forward.
 The lower back aches after sitting or standing for too long.
 Movements that once felt automatic begin to need more effort and attention.

 Research published in Sports Medicine found that core strength training can improve balance and functional performance significantly in older adults.
 A strong core also helps the body recover faster when balance is disrupted, which is why it plays an important role in fall prevention.
-For anyone looking to prevent muscle loss as they get older, the core is one of the best places to start because its strength underpins every other movement in daily life.
+For anyone looking to prevent muscle loss as they get older, core strength for older adults is one of the best places to start, because it underpins nearly every other movement in daily life.

 Easy Core Exercises for Seniors: 5 Simple Chair Exercises